wenwu-tang/agentlcm/README.md

 Please see HERE for an ODD (Overview, Design concept, Details; see Grimm et al. 2010) protocol of AgentLCM developed for the land change simulation of a large watershed (lower High Rock Lake Watershed) in North Carolina, USA.
 The study region covers 8 counties in North Carolina.

-## Associated Publication:

-Tang, W, and Yang, J., 2020 (accepted), Agent-based land change modeling of a large watershed: Space-time locations of critical threshold, Journal of Artificial Societies and Social Simulation.

 ## Instruction
 **Latest update: 01/07/2020**